 Paolo Silveri (1913-2001) had a major career mostly in Europe, though he did give 37 performances at the Met.
 Silveri Resta immobile

-Tito Gobbi (1913-84) was most noted for the intensity and suavity of his interpretation.
+Tito Gobbi (1913-84) was most noted for the intensity and suavity of his interpretations.
 His singing is restrained and subtle.
 Very satisfying.
 Gobbi resta immobile

 Gino Bechi (1913-93) worked mostly in Italy.
 He was noted for his large and sometimes gruff sound.
 Bechi resta immobile